Why is my Zebra Cactus (Haworthia) turning brown?

 If the leaves on your Zebra Cactus have turned light brown and are quite dry, then it might be a lack of water that is causing the issue.
 Although Zebra Cacti don’t like sitting in puddles of water as they are succulent plants, they can’t go without a drop of water for too long.
 Consistent underwatering will cause them to develop brown leaves from the tips and edges inwards.

+The best way to diagnose this issue is to remove your plant from its pot and inspect the soil.
 If the potting mix is very dry and powdery, and you can see that some of the roots have started to look a little crispy, then your Zebra Cactus will need more moisture.
+Dry roots do suggest that the issue has been going on for some time so you may need to be a little patient in the recovery process.

 Slowly reintroduce water to your plant over the course of a week but be careful not to go the other way and start overwatering your Zebra Cactus as this can also cause brown leaves (more on that below).
 If you drown them in water all at once then this sudden change in their environment might actually shock your plant.